tylrtnguyen/thongba.io/content/about/index.md

     - AWS (EC2, S3)
 ---

 Hi!
-I'm Thong Ba Nguyen, also known as Tyler, a software enginer based in Toronto, ON.
+I'm Thong Ba Nguyen, also known as Tyler, a software developer based in Toronto, ON.

 I enjoy utilizing code to build high-quality applications whether they are web or mobile apps.
 Also, I'm interested in applying CI/CD and other DevOps tools such as Docker, Kubernetes into to my applications to make it more reliable and scalable.